- Second 1966 mono pressing

 “Central Park West”

 I had a bit of fun determining the vintage of this pressing.
 Almost convinced that it was a first pressing, I noticed a copy for sale on eBay that appeared to sport a laminated cover.
-Then, upon further inspection I noticed that, despite the labels being identical on both copies, the bottom of the eBay jacket read, “NEW YORK 23, NEW YORK”, followed by “copyright 1964”.
+Upon further inspection I noticed that, despite the labels being identical on both copies, the bottom of the eBay jacket read, “NEW YORK 23, NEW YORK”, followed by “copyright 1964”.
 My copy is therefore clearly a second pressing, but what’s to complain about when the mastering is identical, my copy is in top condition, and I paid the price of a sealed reissue?